Hi, I'm Cliff Olney and I want to be your next Watertown City Council member.

-Over two campaigns, I’ve found it’s not easy to convince people to vote.
+Over three campaigns, I’ve found it’s not easy to convince people to vote.
 They’re suspicious of our intent.
 But I believe people can learn to trust in government again.
 We can gain their trust back and help them prosper by taking a common sense approach to the rules that govern their lives.

 I believe our government has the ability to do more for people than any one of us can do for ourselves alone.
 I see government as a cooperative which can be used to make people’s lives better.
 Better can happen when we implement smart policies.